15 lessons to help you ace your back-to-school email marketing campaigns

 Subject line: Take 15% off for back to school and, you know, life

 Lesson: Everyone is a student in one way or another

-Girlfriend Collective’s back-to-school email recognizes that a “student” can be anyone, not just people in grade school, highschool, or college, which cleverly widens their target audience for the campaign.
+Girlfriend Collective’s back-to-school email recognizes that a “student” can be anyone, not just someone in grade school, high school, or college—which cleverly widens their target audience for the campaign.

-The girl in their feature image is preparing herself to tackle any thing returning to school may bring.
-The “back at it” copy resonates with students and parents alike who are saying goodbye to the summer months and looking ahead towards demanding school schedules and hard work.
+The girl in this feature image is preparing herself to tackle any thing returning to school may bring.
+The “back at it” copy, meanwhile, resonates with students and parents alike who are saying goodbye to the summer months and looking ahead toward demanding school schedules and hard work.

 Subject line: Back to School Blues

 Jewelry brand Catbird puts a creative twist on the common phrase “back-to-school blues.”

 In this email, Catbird uses “back-to-school blues” as an opportunity to highlight their blue products—rings, necklaces, and earrings that contain blue gemstones.
 It’s an inventive way to ground a marketing message in something their audience is colloquially familiar with.

 3. Quay helps customers see themselves in the product

 Lesson: Highlight what your products look like on an actual person